 When you take a loan with a fixed rate of interest, the interest rate is set at the time of allocating the loan and that rate stays the same for the life of the loan.
 With this type of loan you know exactly how much interest you will be paying on the money you have borrowed.

 Loans with variable interest rates work differently.
 With this type of loan, you start with one interest rate and this rate keeps changing through the life of the loan.
-Depending on the market conditions and prevailing reference rates, the interest rate on your loan could fluctuate monthly, quarterly or annually.
+Depending on the market conditions and prevailing reference rates, the interest rate on your loan could fluctuate and change monthly, quarterly or annually.
 It could be on a downward trend for a few months and rise sharply without warning the next month.
 With so much uncertainty, the million dollar question is, is it worth even considering opting for a variable interest rate loan?

 A look at the pros and cons of choosing variable-rate loans will help you decide whether they are worth the risk.

 At the outset, variable-rate loans typically start with lower interest rates as compared to fixed-rate loans.
 So even if the rates increase somewhere down the line, you still benefit from the lower starting rates.
 And if the rates stay the same for a few years, you will save a lot by the time you have finished paying off your loan.

 The biggest downside of variable-rate loans is the unpredictability.
 It is almost impossible to know what the future holds in terms of interest rates.
 While you could get lucky and benefit from lower prevailing market rates, it could go the other way and you may end up paying more by way of interest.